FloofyPlasma/StationAPI/README.md

 ## Using This to Run Mods

-You will want to install the [Babric Prism instance](https://github.com/babric/prism-instance) and [download the latest release of StationAPI](https://modrinth.com/mod/stationapi/version/latest).
+You will want to install the [Aabric Prism instance](https://github.com/FloofyPlasma/aabric-example-mod) and [download the latest release of StationAPI](https://modrinth.com/mod/stationapi/version/latest).
 Put the downloaded StationAPI jar into your mods folder, do NOT add as a jar mod.
 Make sure to use Java 17 (disable Java compatibility checks in Prism if it complains).